passbolt/passbolt_docker/README.md

 Users that do not require any special modifications are encouraged to `docker pull` the [official docker image from the docker hub](https://hub.docker.com/r/passbolt/passbolt/).

+There is also a yet unofficial project to use [passbolt along with docker-compose](https://github.com/dlen/passbolt-compose) for easier the setup process.

 # Build the image

 Inside the repo directory: